Best Economics Articles & Videos on the internet • Discoverology

 This video takes a look at Sir Seretse Khama, the man that oversaw Botswana’s transformation from to 2nd poorest country in the world to the fastest-growing economy.
 Botswana today is the world’s largest producer gem diamonds and is one of only a handful of middle-income countries in sub-Saharan Africa.

-Business Economics Explainers
+Business Economics History Long Reads

 Can $500 A Month Change Your Life?